-Trevor Lloyd's cartoon, 'The modern Maori: a family scene in the smart set' appeared in the Auckland Weekly News in 1906.
-It poked fun at the pretensions of Māori to adopt 'civilised' habits.
-To the left through the door can be seen a dog, some pigs in the yard and a meeting house in the background, while the house is a disordered mess.
+Trevor Lloyd's cartoon, 'The modern Maori: a family scene in the smart set', appeared in the Auckland Weekly News in 1906.
+It poked fun at the pretensions of Māori who adopted 'civilised' habits.
+To the left through the door can be seen a dog, some pigs in the yard and a meeting house in the background; the house is a disordered mess.
 The implication is that Māori will always revert to 'the pā'.
-The cartoon portrays Māori men as subservient to women.
+The cartoon also portrays Māori men as subservient to women.

 Te Ara - The Encyclopedia of New Zealand

 This item is licensed under a Creative Commons Attribution-NonCommercial 3.0 New Zealand Licence